 - Wound Care and Suturing in Remote Indigenous Communities

 - Staying Safe Around Dogs in Remote Communities

-These modules are available to anyone interested in remote and Indigenous health.
-Health professionals considering a placement with RAHC or any involvement in remote and Indigenous health are especially encouraged to pursue them.
+These modules are available to anyone interested in remote and Aboriginal and Torres Strait Islanders health.
+Health professionals considering a placement with RAHC or any involvement in remote and First Nations people's health are especially encouraged to pursue them.